martin-saurer/qjide/README.md

 For an overview of the gui widgets provided by WWD, please see the file WWD.pdf included in this project.

 For more information, and screenshots please see: [http://code.jsoftware.com/wiki/Scripts/qjide](http://code.jsoftware.com/wiki/Scripts/qjide)

+## Installation

+* Download the repository into a directory named "qjide"

+* Edit qjide.cfg to specify your J installation location